CloudLabs-MCW/MCW-Enterprise-class-networking/Hands-on lab/ex8.md

 This confirms that RDP access to the AppSubnet is blocked by Azure Firewall.

-### Scenario 2: Accessing the Web Application via Bastion in WGWEB1 or WGWEB2 VM.
+### Scenario 2: Accessing the Web Application via Bastion in WGWEB1 or WGWEB2 VM

 In this scenario, you will access the web application deployed in **WGVNet2** using the private IP address of the **Azure Load Balancer (10.8.0.100)**.
 This will be done from within **WGWEB1** or **WGWEB2** after establishing a Bastion session.
 Since the traffic is routed through **Azure Firewall**, access should be successful.